nicolasbotto/live-video-analytics-iot-edge-python/src/edge/readme.md

 Besides the modules already defined in deployment.template.json, this deployment manifest template references the [yolov3 module](https://github.com/Azure/live-video-analytics/tree/master/utilities/video-analysis/yolov3-onnx) that hosts the YoloV3 ONNX model with http server.

 ### deployment.grpcyolov3icpu.template.json
 This deployment manifest changes the consumed yolov3 service over the previous.
-It uses a GRPC enabled yolov3 module, instead of a pure HTTP one, as in the previous case.
+It uses a gRPC enabled yolov3 module, instead of a pure HTTP one, as in the previous case.

 ### deployment.objectCounter.template.json